 Sometimes I mix the rhubarb with plain yoghurt.
 Sometimes I heat some of it again in the microwave.
 Because it's just for me I don't tend to do anything too adventurous with it.
 In fact, I would say that making an individual-sized crumble is about as adventurous as it gets for me and rhubarb!

-As a crumble is usually made in a big dish to share It also feels nicely indulgent to make a crumble just for yourself.
+As a crumble is usually made in a big dish to share it also feels nicely indulgent to make a crumble just for yourself.
 However, if you do have people to share your rhubarb with, the ingredients could easily be increased to serve more people.
 Personally, there are some things I am quite happy not to share, and this rhubarb crumble is one of them.

 Can you adapt this rhubarb crumble recipe?